 Days before each show, Mr Findleyson's competing hens were given special food along with their daily diet.

-He always gave Martha a special hen mash he prepared, to plump her up even more and to bring out the sparkle in her black beady eyes.
+He always gave Martha a special hen mash he prepared, to plump her up

 Her eyes became beacons in the night, transfixing you when you looked at them!